mamurak/os-mlops/manifests/argo-workflows-integration/Readme.md

 | Maria DB | 0.3 | 800 |
 | **Total** | **0.72** | **1868** |

+Note that arbitrary application components can be fully shutdown by setting Data Science Pipelines applications unmanaged in the OpenShift AI instance, see Appendix 3.

 ### 2. Custom Resource Definitions

 Compatibility between the upstream Argo Workflow Controller and the one from OpenShift AI critically depends on the specifications of the Custom Resources they act on, which are defined within their Custom Resource Definitions (CRDs).
 The CRDs of upstream Argo Workflows are collected in `/poc/argo-workflows/crds.yaml` while the corresponding one shipped with OpenShift AI can be found in `/poc/rhoai/crds.yaml`.
 A comparison of the respective `workflows.argoproj.io` CRDs reveals: